-The Cableski Council will appoint the Officials panel for Titled Events and International Competitions.
-The number and qualifications of Officials of each category of competition will be decided by the Cableski Council in accordance with Cableski Rules.
+Officials have to apply for competitions, via EMS.
+It is mandatory to have all officials registered via EMS in order to have the competition homologated and to be able to upload the competition results in EMS.
+The Cableski Council will appoint the Officials panels for Titled Events and main International and Cash Prize Competitions.
+The number and qualifications of Officials of each category of competition is decided by the Cableski Council in accordance with Cableski Rules.